webtorrent/parse-torrent-file/README.md

 }
 ```

-To convert a parsed torrent back into a .torrent file buffer, call `parseTorrentFile.toBuffer`.
+To convert a parsed torrent back into a .torrent file buffer, call `parseTorrentFile.encode`.

 ```js
 var parseTorrentFile = require('parse-torrent-file')